terraform-aws-modules/terraform-aws-autoscaling/README.md

 }
 EOF
 ```
-1. To disable creation of both resources (LC and ASG) you can specify both arguments `create_lc = false` and `create_asg = false`.
+1. To disable creation of both resources (LT and ASG) you can specify both arguments `create_lt = false` and `create_asg = false`.
 Sometimes you need to use this way to create resources in modules conditionally but Terraform does not allow to use `count` inside `module` block.

 ## Tags